Bruce Arena - General Manager/Head Coach

 Using sports science and medicine programs, Pierra is responsible for monitoring all aspects of player health and fitness for the LA Galaxy, LA Galaxy II and LA Galaxy Academy.

 Kurt Andrews - Assistant Athletic Trainer

-A native of Rochester, Mich., Kurt Andrews is in his third season as the Galaxy’s Assistant Athletic Trainer.
+A native of Rochester, Mich., Kurt Andrews is in his fourth season as the Galaxy’s Assistant Athletic Trainer.
 An athletic training intern for the Galaxy in 2010, Andrews was hired permanently by the club in January 2012.
 His primary role is to assist the club’s head athletic trainer with all of the club’s first team training and health related matters.

 After graduating from Stony Creek High School in 2003, Andrews attended Oakland University in Michigan, where he majored in Exercise Science and worked with the men’s soccer and women’s volleyball teams before graduating in 2008.
 He then went on to the University of Arkansas, where he earned his Master’s Degree in Athletic Training.
 During his time in Fayetteville, Andrews worked with the Razorbacks football, women’s soccer, women’s basketball, men’s and women’s track and field teams as an athletic training student.
 That opportunity allowed him to work with some of the nation’s top track stars and a number of current and future NFL stars.

 Andrews received his certification in both Functional Movement Screening and Selective Functional Movement Assessment in 2011 while at Arkansas.
 He uses these to assist and help implement rehabilitative exercises to better develop the players in there movement process to avoid possible injuries that can accrue during the season.
 He went on two receive his Functional Movement Screening Level 2 certification, enhancing his perspective on improving fundamental movement patterns.